Lightning-AI/pytorch-lightning/docs/source-app/workflows/add_web_ui/panel/basic.rst

    Example Panel App

-Panel is **particularly well suited for lightning.ai apps** that needs to display live progress from `LightningWork` as the Panel server can react to progress and asynchronously push messages from the server to the client via web socket communication.
+Panel is **particularly well suited for lightning.ai apps** that needs to display live progress as the Panel server can react to progress and asynchronously push messages from the server to the client via web socket communication.

 .. figure:: https://cdn.jsdelivr.net/gh/MarcSkovMadsen/awesome-panel-assets@master/videos/panel-lightning/panel-streaming.gif
    :alt: Example Panel Streaming App